 8-Day Maui Itinerary

 Spending 8 days on Maui?
-Here’s exactly how you can spend your time exploring this incredible island, including plenty of amazing hikes, beaches, outdoor adventures, and yummy eats along the way.
+Here’s EXACTLY how you can spend your time exploring this incredible island, including plenty of amazing hikes, beaches, outdoor adventures, and yummy eats along the way.

 While Maui is quite spread out, it only takes about three hours to drive from one side of the island to the other- so you’re never really ever that far away from whatever adventure sounds best to you!